nasarar/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

 ## Project Overview
 The Pewlett Hackard company is conducting an internal audit regarding the number of employees retiring in the upcoming year.
-The audit also includes identifying the employees eligble to participate in the company's mentorhsip program for ease of transition into between roles.
+The audit also includes identifying the employees eligble to participate in the company's mentorship program for ease of transition into between roles.
 A list of deliverables is highlighted below as per the company's requirements.
 1. Identify the employees retiring based on age.
 2. Provide a count for potential retirees for every department.
 3. Identify the roles and titles that would need replacing due to retirements